-The Boss PS-6 (link to check the price on Amazon) is a harmonizer pedal at its core with octave capabilities along with key control; interval settings (including triads) and minor or major modes.
-As we’d expect the pedal also has a mix control to blend the direct and wet signals.
+The Boss PS-6 is a harmonizer pedal at its core with octave capabilities along with key control, interval settings (including triads) and minor or major modes.
+As we’d expect, the pedal also has a mix control to blend the direct and wet signals.

-The DigiTech Whammy 5 (link to check the price on Amazon) is the modern version of the legendary Whammy pedal that started it all in terms of pitch-shifting guitar effects.
+The DigiTech Whammy 5 is the modern version of the legendary Whammy pedal that started it all in terms of pitch-shifting guitar effects.

 Transposition-type pedals act to transpose your entire instrument up or down in pitch.

-The best example of a “transposition pedal” is the DigiTech Drop (link to check the price on Amazon).
+The best example of a “transposition pedal” is the DigiTech Drop.

 Detune is an interesting effect.
 It is an effect that is sometimes included in pitch-shifting pedals (like the aforementioned DigiTech Whammy 5 and Boss PS-6).